Certified Scrum Trainer®

 • Speak or moderate on an agile topic at a Global or Regional Scrum Gathering or other conference, User Group, meet-up, podcast, video, symposium, or workshop.

-• Any other source of significant contribution approved by Scrum Alliance on a case-by-case basis.
+• Any other source of significant contribution.

 Definitions

-• Andragogical Techniques: a variety of teaching and instructional strategies and/or methods, directed at adult learners, which impart deep learning and engagement, using learners’ experiences to help facilitate instruction.
+• Andragogical Techniques: a variety of teaching and instructional strategies and/or methods, directed at adult learners, which impart deep learning and engagement, integrating experiences to help facilitate instruction.
 Examples of andragogical techniques may include (but are not limited to): clarifying the why behind what is being taught, storytelling from the trainer or student, use of powerful metaphors, drawing, lecture, group work, self-reflection, simulations, paired activities, self-directed learning, making connections to the lives of the student, simulations, role-playing, and/or group discussion.

 • Co-training: a CST candidate who co-delivers some or all of a training event with an active CST.
-To be considered a co-training, feedback from the CST on Scrum knowledge and training techniques must be shared with the CST candidate.
+To be considered a co-training, feedback from the CST on Scrum understanding and training techniques must be shared with the CST candidate.

 • CST: an active Certified Scrum Trainer, meeting and maintaining all certification requirements designated by Scrum Alliance.